cryptape/quantum-resistant-lock-script/docs/advanced.md

 2. `R` is `0x01`, which is simply 1, this means the first public key must have a corresponding signature available.
 3. `M` is `0x01`, which is simply 1, this means one signature must be available to unlock the cell.
 4. `N` is `0x01`, which is simply 1, this means one public key is available.
 In other words, this is a 1-of-1 configuration, also requiring the signature for first public key must be available(actually this is redundant requirement for a 1-of-1 configuration).
-5. Finally, `0x06` is in fact the param ID for the first public key, which is `sphincs-sha2-256s`.
+5. Finally, the lowest 1 bit of `0x6a` is 0, meaning a signature is missing, the higher 7 bit is `0x35` or 53, which is the param ID for `sphincs-sha2-256s`.

-Now it's clear that the 5-byte prefix is merely 4 bytes of multisig configuration header for 1-of-1 configuration, and another byte for the param ID.
+Now it's clear that the 5-byte prefix is merely 4 bytes of multisig configuration header for 1-of-1 configuration, and another byte for the param ID and signature flag.
 This concludes that the single-signature case, is simply a special case of the multi-signature configuration.

 # Witness